various icons representing relationship terms

 What does “emotionally available” mean?

 When someone is emotionally available, it means that they are able to develop and sustain emotional bonds in relationships.
 Emotional connection is an essential part of a healthy relationship, especially if you’re hoping for a long-term partnership.
 It’s a foundation to build a life together.
 Sexual chemistry may be important, but forging a path together into the future requires emotional stability.
 If your partner is emotionally unavailable, they won’t be able to provide that stability.
 The future might always be nebulous because you’ll never know where you stand together.
-Taking big steps together, like buying a house or having children, can’t happen if you’re not sure if you’re even in a relationship.Why are people emotionally unavailable?
+Taking big steps together, like buying a house or having children, can’t happen if you’re not sure if you’re even in a relationship.

 Much of the research around emotional unavailability focuses on attachment theory and the relationships between parent and child.
 Early childhood caregivers play a large role in how we function in our future bonds.
-If our caregivers denied us emotional support or punished us for demonstrating emotional needs and expressions, we’re more likely to become emotionally unavailable.How do you know if someone is emotionally unavailable?
+If our caregivers denied us emotional support or punished us for demonstrating emotional needs and expressions, we’re more likely to become emotionally unavailable.
+We may also develop attachment wounds, which can be caused by abandonment, neglect, or ridicule.
+Those wounds cause us to stay emotionally distant as a form of protection.
+If you don’t let people in, they can’t hurt you.
+Emotional unavailability is self-preservation.

 It isn’t always obvious when you’re dating someone emotionally unavailable.
 In fact, sometimes it’s quite the opposite.
 An emotionally unavailable partner may make you feel great in your relationship at first.
 After all, emotional unavailability doesn’t preclude anyone from attraction or the desire to find companionship.
 Most people don’t know that they’re emotionally unavailable and don’t recognize that they are acting in a way that’s preventing their relationship from progressing.
-But there are some signs to look out for if you’re starting to suspect that your partner isn’t emotionally available (or perhaps that you yourself aren’t).1.
-They fear commitment.
+But there are some signs to look out for if you’re starting to suspect that your partner isn’t emotionally available (or perhaps that you yourself aren’t).

 Someone who fears commitment may struggle to label a relationship, but they may go beyond that.
 They often self-sabotage, causing the relationship to end.
 They could end the relationship themselves, even if it seemed like everything was going well.
 Or they could act in such a way that they force their partner to end it, like by suddenly acting in a different way that they know their partner wouldn’t like.